tracteurblinde/dotfiles/readme.md

 ```

 ### Manual Theming
-In general, everything is themed with the Mocha Catppuccin theme using the Lavender accent.
+In general, everything is themed with the Mocha Catppuccin theme using the Mauve accent.

 - Prismalauncher: https://github.com/catppuccin/prismlauncher
 - Librewolf
   - Browser themed using firefox color: https://github.com/catppuccin/firefox
   - Sites themed using Stylus: https://github.com/catppuccin/userstyles/tree/main
     - Edit stylus config to add custom Forgejo (Codeberg), Mastodon, and SearxNG domains.
     - Since Librewolf will lightmode everything, some sites will require dark mode configured in the site's settings.
 Alternatively, the stylus settings for that site/theme can be used to set `mocha` as the light theme.
-In either case, Stylus settings should be modified to set `lavender` as the accent color.
+In either case, Stylus settings should be modified to set `mauve` as the accent color.
 Suggested sites:
       - Codeberg
       - Github
       - Gmail / Google